alpha-unito/streamflow/README.md

 python setup.py install
 ```

-StreamFlow relies on [Travis CI](https://travis-ci.com/) for PyPI and Docker Hub distributions.
+StreamFlow relies on GitHub Actions for PyPI and Docker Hub distributions.
 Therefore, in order to publish a
 new version of the software, you only have to augment the version number in `version.py` file.

 ## StreamFlow Team